CtrlK

 firecrawl-ci-integration

-Configure FireCrawl CI/CD integration with GitHub Actions and testing.
-Use when setting up automated testing, configuring CI pipelines, or integrating FireCrawl tests into your build process.
-Trigger with phrases like "firecrawl CI", "firecrawl GitHub Actions", "firecrawl automated tests", "CI firecrawl".
+Configure Firecrawl CI/CD integration with GitHub Actions and automated scraping tests.
+Use when setting up automated testing of Firecrawl integrations, configuring CI pipelines, or validating scraping behavior in pull requests.
+Trigger with phrases like "firecrawl CI", "firecrawl GitHub Actions", "firecrawl automated tests", "CI firecrawl", "test firecrawl in CI".

 Does it follow best practices?